UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 \subsubsection{Ablation Study on Core Components}

-We have developed six distinct variants to assess the contribution of its individual components: {(1) UniVST without all components (baseline), (2) UniVST without localized latent blending, (3) UniVST without AdaIN-guided latent-shift, (4) UniVST without AdaIN-guided attention-shift, (5) UniVST without sliding-window consistent smoothing and (6) UniVST with all components (ours).
-The quantitative outcomes are presented in Table\,\ref{tab:ablation_study} and Table\,\ref{tab:ablation_study2}, while the qualitative results are displayed in Fig.\,\ref{fig:abalation_study}.
-Our mask-guided strategy effectively preserves the foreground style during the stylization process, demonstrating its efficacy quantitatively and qualitatively, without the need for additional models like SAM~\cite{SAM}.
+We have developed six distinct variants to assess the contribution of individual components in our proposed UniVST: (1) UniVST without all components (baseline), (2) UniVST without localized latent blending, (3) UniVST without AdaIN-guided latent-shift, (4) UniVST without AdaIN-guided attention-shift, (5) UniVST without sliding-window consistent smoothing and (6) UniVST with all components (ours).
+The quantitative outcomes are presented in Table\,\ref{tab:ablation_study_all}, while the qualitative results are displayed in Fig.\,\ref{fig:abalation_study}.
+Our localized latent blending strategy effectively preserves the foreground style during the stylization process, demonstrating its efficacy quantitatively and qualitatively, without the need for additional models like SAM~\cite{SAM}.
 The AdaIN-guided latent-shift and attention-shift strategies are essential for style transfer.
 Notably, omitting the attention-shift strategy leads to incomplete transfer and blurred local details, as shown in Fig.\,\ref{fig:abalation_study}.
+Moreover, our sliding-window consistency smoothing scheme enhances temporal consistency and effectively reduces video artifacts.
+Overall, the coordinated effect of these components yields the lowest ArtFID~\cite{StyleID}, indicating optimal content–style balance; the highest SSIM~\cite{SSIM} and CLIP-I~\cite{clip}, reflecting effective local preservation; and the highest VBench score, showing superior overall quality across multiple dimensions, including consistency, aesthetics, art, and so on.

+As shown in Fig.\,\ref{fig:maskpropagation_intro}, our mask propagation strategy demonstrates spatial and temporal advantages over frame-by-frame segmentation with the SAM model~\cite{SAM}.
+To further assess the stylization performance of our mask propagation strategy, we perform local video style transfer using masks generated by three approaches: SAM-H, SAM-L, and our mask propagation.
+This ablation study is performed on the DAVTG-Laion dataset, and the corresponding quantitative comparison is presented in Fig.\,\ref{fig:ablation_mask_model}.
+Our mask propagation strategy outperforms SAM-L on the VBench metric, while achieving performance comparable to both SAM-L and SAM-H on the other three metrics, ArtFID, SSIM, and CLIP-I. These results highlight the robustness of our strategy in balancing content and style, preserving local stylization, and maintaining overall visual quality during the localized video style transfer process.

-Finally, our sliding-window consistency smoothing scheme enhances temporal consistency and effectively reduces video artifacts.
-In the following section, we conduct an in-depth study of the three proposed modules on the \textit{DAVIS-Laion} dataset to further substantiate their individual contributions, respectively.
+In the following section, we conduct an in-depth study of the three proposed modules on the DAVIS-Laion dataset to further substantiate their individual contributions, respectively.